wensun/gym/README.rst

 **********

 **OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.** This is the ``gym`` open-source library, which gives you access to a standardized set of environments.

+**New here:**

-**New: In mujoco, there are swimmer and reacher with multidiscrete action space**
+- In mujoco, there are swimmer and reacher with multidiscrete action space

 .. image:: https://travis-ci.org/openai/gym.svg?branch=master
     :target: https://travis-ci.org/openai/gym